 Like other online banking options, switching to Chime banking means you will have lower fees, more convenience, and simple-to-use websites and apps to help take care of your banking needs.

 Due to their convenience, online banks are constantly gaining popularity amongst both savers and spenders.

-In fact, a statistic from Juniper Research claims that by 2024, digital banking users will exceed 3.6 billion!
+In fact, a statistic from Juniper Research claims that by 2024, the number of digital banking users will exceed 3.6 billion!
 In case you haven’t jumped on the bandwagon yet, I recommend trying Chime Bank.

-Chime Bank is an awesome, free, entry-level way to enter the world of mobile banking.
+Chime Bank is an awesome and free way to enter the world of mobile banking.
 In this Chime Bank review, we’ll go over both the pros and cons of using them as your bank.

 By the end of this review, you should know everything you need to know to help guide your decision on whether Chime Bank is right for you.